 The University of Surrey in South East of England is one of three UK-based partners.
 The Surrey team contributes to PROTECT in a number of key areas and is led by Senior Lecturer of Politics, Dr. Alia Middleton.
-Joining her are Dr. Theofanis Exadaktylos, and Dr. Evgenia Iliadou.
+Joining her are Professor Theofanis Exadaktylos, Dr. Evgenia Iliadou and Dr. Carmen Caruso.

 The Surrey team is co-leading the work in Work Package (WP) 5, surveying civil society organizations’ role in the process of international migration, seeking to understand how they shape policy, public narratives, and the practical implementation of the high concepts of the Global Compact on Refugees.
 They also contribute to PROTECT’s dissemination and engagement work (WP9) in close collaboration with the University of Bergen, the Ryerson University and The Open University.

 In addition to their extensive contribution to PROTECT survey research, the Surrey team is also involved in the fieldwork of Work Package 4, which maps the ground level actors that are involved in the reception of migrants and asylum seekers in selected entry zones in France, Italy, Spain, and Greece, as well as South Africa and Canada.
 The WP4 researchers apply their ethnographic experience and expertise in investigating if and how the compacts on refugees and migration influence ground-level actors’ understanding of ‘vulnerability’, particularly related to gender and legal status, and if and how it changes how they cooperate to meet special needs.
 The Surrey team conducts their fieldwork in Greece.

 Dr. Alia Middleton is a Senior Lecturer in Politics at the University of Surrey.
 She has expertise in political participation, including interest group professionalization and policy engagement in European politics.